Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 Cons:

-• Lack of natural sound: Closed-back headphones can provide a more intimate and immersive listening experience, but they also limit the soundstage, resulting in a lack of natural sound.
+• Lack of natural sound: Closed-back headphones can provide a more intimate and immersive listening experience but also limit the soundstage, resulting in a lack of natural sound.

 • Ear fatigue: Closed-back headphones can cause ear fatigue, as the pressure of a sealed design can become uncomfortable over time.

-• Increased heat buildup: Closed-back headphones can lead to increased heat buildup because the sealed design does not allow ventilation.
+• Increased heat buildup: Closed-back headphones can increase heat buildup because the sealed design does not allow ventilation.

 Semi-Open Headphones